kenstir/hemlock-docs/docs/pn-setup-guide/install-sendmsg-daemon.md

 ---
 sidebar_position: 3
 ---
-# Push Notifications: Install the hemlock-sendmsg daemon
+# Install the hemlock-sendmsg daemon

 This guide is for the Evergreen System Administrator.